CAEGI 0003 November Ads 2022x250

 (Photo by Kevin Mathewson, Kenosha County Eye)

 Forensic Pathologist Dr. Michael Chambliss, MD took the stand and testified extensively about the autopsy of Julie from 1998.
 He told the jury that he has performed over 7,000 autopsies and testified in court over 11,000 times.
-He was a medical examiner in Waukesha at the time, but came to Kenosha County becuase the Kenosha County ME was off of work.
-He testified about the possible cause of death being anti-freeze, asphyxiation, or a combination of them both.
+He was a medical examiner in Waukesha at the time, but came to Kenosha County because the Kenosha County ME was off of work.
+He testified about the possible cause of death being antifreeze, asphyxiation, or a combination of them both.
 He changed his opinion from 1998 when he seemed to think that this was a suicide.
 He did not explain why his testimony changed some 14 years later.
 Autopsy photos, and postmortem photos, extremely graphic in nature, were shown to the jury.
 A few of the jurors seemed visibly shaken by the images that were left on the screen for several minutes at a time.
 Dr. Chambiss’ testimony finished right at 5 pm when court was adjourned.

 Florence Jensen